silveriohiago/Vault/README.md

 Welcome to my personal devbook here i'll huh put info about links learn stuff.
 This is a open project btw so don't have start and close date.
 This will serve as a wiki thing first.
-If this helped you in something so give me a Star.
+If this helped you in something so give me a star or not.

 Thanks.